Harald-U/istio-handson/workshop/exercise2.md

     cat local.env
     ```

-1. The content of this file is "sourced" in the other script files and you should do that in the Cloud Shell, otherwise you can't use `kubectl` later on:
+1. The content of this file is "sourced" in the other script files and you must do that in the Cloud Shell, too, otherwise you can't use `kubectl` later on:

     ```
     source local.env